 In truth (and yes, I’m aware there’s rather too much of “me” creeping into this) I never liked him much on the box.
 To my mind he didn’t look comfortable, and his interviews with studio guests occasionally tended towards sycophancy.
 There’s more than a smidgen of snobbery on my part about this too.
 Surely that willingness to show off, to make lowest-common-denominator telly programmes… surely pap such as this risked eclipsing his singular way with the written word?
 Risked masking his astonishing erudition?
 But James, to his credit, saw as much to celebrate in the lowbrow as the scholarly.

 And actually, nothing in James’s multifaceted career really eclipsed anything else.
 Launched in the early noughties his website, www.clivejames.com, showcased not just his own work as an essayist, a literary critic, a memoirist and more; but generously gave space to others whose writing he admired.
-Though the web was surely the only place where he could make such an offer; so prolific was James that no other medium would leave room for anyone else.
+Though the web was surely the only place where he could be so magnanimous; so prolific was James that no other medium would leave room for anyone else.

 As his life (and terminal illness) progressed, James maintained an amazing work rate.
 To my mind his later work, while enjoyable, didn’t quite match his earlier stuff.
 Various encomia I’ve read in the past few days by people who knew him well give the impression of a man who had always put a lot of effort into making it appear effortless; and having to divert at least some of his attention away from his writing and towards staying alive possibly led to a slight drop in standards.

 But his verse took flight, in particular the poems which made up Sentenced to Life.
 Published in 2015, it was intended to be a valedictory volume – in fact James himself was slightly embarrassed not to turn up his toes shortly afterwards.
 But the poems have lost none of their power for all that; and one in particular floors me every time I read it.
 I reproduce it here: